Early Years Childcare Research

 Cognitive development concerns the mental changes which occur as a child grows.
 Put more simply, understanding the development of children’s thinking is essential to the success of any initiatives designed to promote early-years learning.
-According to writers such as Donaldson2, ‘interpersonal contexts’ provide important early support for cognitive advances in thought and language, and developmental psychologists Piaget and Vygotsky have also proposed major theories describing how cognitive change operates.
+According to writers such as Donaldson2, ‘interpersonal contexts’ provide important early support for cognitive advances in thought and language, and developmental psychologists Jean Piaget and Lev Vygotsky have also proposed major theories describing how cognitive change operates.
 Early learning approaches commonly utilise sensory play as a means of promoting a range of cognitive learning skills often, for example, providing relatively unstructured opportunities for discovery learning where children are frequently able to learn by employing trial and error approaches.

 [Read more on: Cognitive Development Part 1 of The Science of Childcare.]